jperezov/vargate/README.md

     window.DEBUG_MODE = 'strict'; // Errors will stop execution.
 Recommended for local development. window.DEBUG_MODE = 'warn';   // Errors will log, but execution will continue.
 Recommended for staging environments.

-Without setting window.DEBUG_MODE, errors will be ignored, as it is assumed you are in a production environment.
+Without setting `window.DEBUG_MODE`, errors will be ignored, as it is assumed you are in a production environment.

 When waiting on multiple variables to be defined